neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 will be run on a [!ac](GPU) (if present).
 If no [!ac](GPU) is present, these kernels are simply run with a [!ac](MPI) backend.
-Because this case does not have any user-defined source terms in nekRS, these [!ac](OCCA) kernels are only used to apply boundary conditions.
+Because this case does not have any user-defined source terms in NekRS, these [!ac](OCCA) kernels are only used to apply boundary conditions.
 The `fluid.oudf` file is shown below.

 !listing /tutorials/fhr_reflector/conduction/fluid.oudf